praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities.md

     Save and exit.

 ## Task 2: Compile and Run the Community Detection

 Here, We are using the smaller graph created in Lab 5.
-You can also run on the main graph, which is created in Lab 3, or any data which you loaded through SQL Tuning Sets.
+You can also run on the main graph, created in Lab 3, or any data you loaded through SQL Tuning Sets.

 1. Compile the maven project